 EXECUTIVE SUMMARY

-EGI provides solutions portfolio that addresses the needs of different customer segments: national and international research collaborations, individual researches, Resource Providers – individual Resource Centres as well as federated providers like the National Grid Initiatives (NGIs) that are part of the EGI Collaboration, and research infrastructures.
+EGI provides a solutions portfolio that addresses the needs of different customer segments: national and international research collaborations, individual researches, Resource Providers – individual Resource Centres as well as federated providers like the National Grid Initiatives (NGIs) that are part of the EGI Collaboration, and research infrastructures.

-Solutions are enabled by the delivery of services of the EGI.eu Service Catalogue that are provided by a number of different stakeholders of the EGI ecosystem: EGI.eu, NGIs, Resource Centres and Technology Providers through the EGI.eu coordination.
-The catalogue is available online since May 2013, after an analysis of the EGI ecosystem to document all EGI activities and redefine them as a service, according to their business value.The EGI Solutions Portfolio includes:
+Solutions are enabled by combining and delivering services from the EGI.eu and NGIs Service Catalogues.
+The service components are provided by a number of different stakeholders of the EGI ecosystem: EGI.eu, NGIs, Resource Centres and Technology Providers through the EGI.eu coordination.
+The EGI.eu catalogue has been available online since May 2013, after an analysis of the EGI ecosystem to document all EGI activities and redefine them as services, according to their business value.
+The NGIs catalogues are under development with pilot organisations following the experience and analysis performed by EGI.eu.

+The EGI Solutions Portfolio includes:

 Federated cloud